 Digital radiographs of the teeth can be made inside (intraoral) or outside (extraoral) the mouth.

-Intraoral X-Rays are the most common X-Ray images of the teeth.
-They are used to detect cavities, check the status of teeth development and monitor teeth and bone state.
-However, extraoral X-rays do not provide a level of detail as intraoral images provide.
+Intraoral X-Rays are the most common X-Ray images of teeth.
+They are used to detect cavities, check the status of teeth development, and monitor teeth and bone state.
+However, extraoral X-rays do not provide the level of detail as intraoral images provide.
 Extraoral X-Rays are not used to determine the problems of individual teeth.
-They are used to determine the retention of the teeth, to track the development and growth of the jaw, and also to find potential problems that arise between the teeth, jaws and other bones of the face.
+They are used to determine the retention of the teeth, to track the development and growth of the jaw, and also to find potential problems that arise between the teeth, jaws, and other bones of the face.

 Types of Digital X-Rays

 In the picture, the doctor can see the location of the implant and uncut teeth, as well as carious cavities in invisible places.
 The following popular types of digital X-Rays are used by dentist Glendale, at Smile Makeover of LA to diagnose and treat patients:

 Patients are given bite pictures.
 For this, the patient needs to bite the plastic X-ray film.
 In bite pictures, details of the upper and lower teeth in one section of the mouth can be seen.
 Each bite shows the tooth from the tip to about the level of the supporting bone.

 Bitewing intraoral X-Rays are used to:

 - changes in bone density due to gum disease,

 - determine the fit of dental crowns and restorative materials,

 - determine the ultimate integrity of the seals.